 These Commitments and Core Values are intended to apply in the broadest possible range of circumstances.
 The Commitments reflect ICANN’s fundamental compact with the global Internet community and are intended to apply consistently and comprehensively to ICANN’s activities.
 The specific way in which Core Values apply, individually and collectively, to each new situation may depend on many factors that cannot be fully anticipated or enumerated.
 Situations may arise in which perfect fidelity to all Core Values simultaneously is not possible.
 In any situation where one Core Value must be reconciled with another, potentially competing Core Value, the balancing must further an important public interest goal within ICANN’s Mission that is identified through the bottom-up, multistakeholder process.

 Fundamental Bylaws Provisions

 The CCWG-Accountability recommends that the revised Mission Statement, Commitments and Core Values be constituted as Fundamental Bylaws.
-(See Recommendation #3: Redefining ICANN’s Bylaws as “Standard Bylaws” and “Fundamental Bylaws”).
+(See Recommendation #3: Standard Bylaws, Fundamental Bylaws and Articles of Incorporation).

 Proposed Mission, Commitments and Core Values

 Mission